 Remove the bread from the freezer, and allow it to thaw completely before unwrapping.
 After the bread has come to room temperature, you can pop it in the oven on a baking sheet for 5-10 minutes at 350 degrees.

-If you like this sweet Irish soda bread recipe with its unusual infusion of nutty oatmeal, you might also enjoy these other delicious recipes that use oatmeal:
+If you like this oatmeal soda bread recipe, you might also enjoy these other delicious recipes that feature oats:

 Did you make this recipe?